This family of functions allows the user to explore, import, and

 one or more patterns of required table header names.
 Can be

-indicating the format of the date.
-Defaults to the year-month-day format"ymd"
+characterindicating the format of the date.
+Defaults to the year-month-day format"ymd".- subset

 an expression that returns a logical value and is defined in the terms of the imported requirements table (like

-column names in the data requirements that describe the variable names, their labels, and their decodes.
-These should match results after transformations performed bymake_clean_names_fn
+charactercolumn names in the data requirements that describe the variable names, their labels, and their decodes.
+These should match results after transformations performed bymake_clean_names_fn.- make_clean_names_fn

 a function/formula that cleans/transforms the original variable names.
 Defaults to